gosexy/gosexy.org/markdown/db/collection.md

 ### db.Collection.Name() *string*

-Returns the name of the collection or table.
+Returns the name of the collection.

 ## Relations between collections

-This is a feature that is unique to `Find()` and `FindAll()`, you can define relations between collections and use them to pull data from many collections at once.
+This is a feature that is unique to `db.Collection.Find()` and `db.Collection.FindAll()`, you can define relations between collections and use them to pull data from many collections at once.

 ```go
 // The `sess` variable is a db.Database object.